jyotsna-biotech/Bio-Enterprise-Analysis-Series/Insilico_Medicine_Analysis.md

-Bio-Enterprise Analysis Series — Case 02: Insilico Medicine Can generative AI truly industrialize the creation of life-saving therapeutics — or are we just automating the generation of very expensive computational illusions?
+Bio-Enterprise Analysis Series — Case 02: Insilico Medicine.
+Can generative AI truly industrialize the creation of life-saving therapeutics — or are we just automating the generation of very expensive computational illusions?
 That question sat with me the entire time I was researching this company.
 Traditional drug discovery is, at its core, a patience game.
 Four to six years of manually screening millions of pre-existing molecules against a protein target, hoping something sticks.
 Insilico Medicine looked at that process and rejected it entirely.
 They treated molecular architecture like code — using Generative Adversarial Networks (GANs) to invent completely new, synthetic chemical matter from scratch.
 Not modifying what exists.
 Inventing what doesn't.